kayannr/Yelp-Dataset-SQL-Lookup/README.md

 | still open | 8480 | 269300 | 31.76 | 3.68 |
 | closed | 1520 | 35261 | 23.2 | 3.52 |

-13. Determine which business category has the largest and lowest number of closed and still open businesses
+13. Business category with the largest and lowest number of closed and still open businesses

 | category | total_still_open |
 |------------------|------------------|